-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Thailand.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Thailand.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?
 How many employees need to be affected for the additional considerations to apply?